deniseleechewwoon/project-3-ardourphotographydatabase/README.md

 ## Credits

 ### Content
-- The text for the various sections were taken and modified from the following websites
+- The text for the Photography Genre is taken and modified from the following website
     - [Pixpa-Types of Photography](https://www.pixpa.com/blog/types-of-photography)

 ### Media